enpage/enpage/docs/contribute.md

 ### Feature implementation

-If you want to implement a new feature in Enpage, please start by opening an issue (selecting the *"Feature Request"* template) to discuss the feature and your proposed implementation.
-Once the issue is approved, you can open a pull request with your changes.
+If you want to implement a new feature in Enpage, please [start a discussion](https://github.com/enpage/enpage/discussions/categories/ideas) on GitHub (in the *"Ideas"* category).
+This will help you get feedback on your idea and discuss the best way to implement it if we decide to move forward.